ztachip/ztachip/Documentation/pcore_programmer_guide.md

 PCORE programs define TENSOR operators as objects with their own attributes and operations.

 All objects are defined as single instance objects.
-Meaning you dont have to allocate the objects and the objects are automatically created and destroyed.
+Meaning you do not have to allocate the objects and the objects are automatically created and destroyed.

 Example below is a PCORE program which defines matrix addition operation.